 Millan says massaging your dog can “help to rehabilitate, reduce pain and swelling, heal strains and sprains faster, and keep scar tissue to a minimum … A massage [also] can increase your dog’s circulation, decrease blood pressure, improve lymphatic fluid movement, strengthen his immune system, aid digestion, stimulate the kidneys and liver, and encourage deeper breathing.”1

-So, if Fido went with you on that 10-mile hike this weekend, had an exhausting round of catching the Frisbee, or ran along the sandy coastline by your side, consider booking a massage for him afterward, just as you would for yourself.
+So, if Fido went with you on that 10-mile hike this weekend, had an exhausting round of catching the Frisbee, or ran along the sandy coastline by your side, consider booking an animal massage therapy session for him afterward, just as you would for yourself.

-In addition to being a great therapeutic tool for elite animal athletes, including million-dollar racehorses, animal massage can help critters deal with all sorts of issues, including easing the pain from arthritis, comforting an animal in grief, providing support during hospice care, assisting in post-surgery rehabilitation, and much more.
-For an animal massage therapist near you, visit our home page and use the search bar at the top, or ask your massage therapist for a referral.
+In addition to being a great therapeutic tool for elite animal athletes, including million-dollar racehorses, animal massage therapy can help critters deal with all sorts of issues, including easing the pain from arthritis, comforting an animal in grief, providing support during hospice care, assisting in post-surgery rehabilitation, and much more.
+For an animal massage therapist near you, visit MassageTherapy.com and use the search bar at the top, or ask your massage therapist for a referral.

 By Karrie Osborn, editor, Body Sense magazine